siddharthaxroy/test/content/principles/index.md

 - Stats 001.1: Outrage, offense, and empty virtue-signals are not data points
 - Stats 101: Anecdotes are not reliable[^3]
 - Stats 101.1: Large datasets almost always trump anecdotes/anecdata
-- Stats 201: Correlation is not causation
+- Stats 201: Correlation is not causation[^12]
 - Stats 201.1: Correlation can tend to causation with multiple lines of evidence and tightly controlled studies (e.g., RCTs)

-Last updated: May 29, 2021
+Last updated: October 10, 2021

 #### Footnotes: